 At the time, Weiss noted that many people want to help around the world, but do not know where to start, while many human service and environmental groups need volunteers but did not have the time or resources to develop projects which fully utilize the talents, skills, and desires of the volunteers.
 The result is that organizations and volunteers both become disappointed and disenfranchised with the process.
 Amizade was created to provide opportunities for individuals and groups to be able to take part in educational, environmental, health, welfare, and other service projects around the world.
 Volunteers do not need to have any special skills, only a willingness to help.
 Amizade was designed to collaborate with existing community-based organizations to develop projects which are both beneficial to the community and enjoyable to the volunteers.

-Since it’s inception, over 6,000 volunteers from North America, Europe, Asia, and South America have participated on Amizade programs.
+Since it’s inception, over 10,000 volunteers from all over the world have participated on Amizade programs.
 The results have been nothing short of incredible.
 Everyday Amizade empowers a new global citizen; everyday Amizade helps a community see local improvement; and everyday Amizade helps to create a leader for tomorrow.
 These benchmarks don’t begin to consider the long-lasting impacts of new global friendships that have been forged through Amizade partnerships.